 Adding videos to your Google Slides presentation is a great way to keep your audience engaged.
 Google Slides makes inserting videos into slides easy by allowing you to upload video files from YouTube or a URL.
 But how to insert non-YouTube videos that are not Google Slides supported video formats?
-Follow this article to get the best video converter and learn how to convert all unsupported video files to a video format for Google Slides in clicks. https://www.videoconverterfactory.com/download/hd-video-converter-pro.exehttps://www.videoconverterfactory.com/download/hd-video-converter-pro.exe
+Follow this article to get the best video converter and learn how to convert an unsupported video file to a video format for Google Slides in clicks. https://www.videoconverterfactory.com/download/hd-video-converter-pro.exehttps://www.videoconverterfactory.com/download/hd-video-converter-pro.exe

 Embedding a video in Google Slides is quite a straightforward process.
 You can search for a YouTube video or simply copy and paste the URL of your video.
 As for uploading a video from your computer to Google slide presentation, you must first upload them to Google Drive.
 Thus, when we are talking about Google Slides video formats, they are also Google Drive-supported formats.